How to Request Access

 Cover letter must:

-- Be written on letterhead of the sponsoring institution at which the research will be conducted.
+- Be written on the letterhead of the sponsoring institution at which the research will be conducted.

 - Contain the name, contact information, and signature of the applicant PI.